sergiolc/streaming-ui/README.md

 ## Online service

+Service is hosted on heroku: `https://slc-streaming-service.herokuapp.com/`

-Service is hosted on Heroku: `https://slc-streaming-ui.herokuapp.com/`.
+Web App is also hosted on Heroku: `https://slc-streaming-ui.herokuapp.com/`.

 There are 3 users configured: